paula-tataru/polyDFE/README.txt

 More details can be found in
 [1] Tataru P., Mollion M., Glemin S., Bataillon T. (2016).
 Inference of distribution of fitness effects and proportion of adaptive substitutions from polymorphism data.
-Genetics, submitted.
+Genetics, 207(3):1103-1119, 2017
-[2] Tataru P., Mollion M., Franco M.A.P., Bataillon T. (2016). polyDFE: inference of distribution of fitness effects and proportion of adaptive substitutions.
-Bioinformatics, in preparation.

-If using this software in a publication, please cite the above articles.
+If using this software in a publication, please cite the above article.

 Contact